Skip to content

 Introduction

-Point of Ayr (PoA) Terminal is a key strategic site within the Liverpool Bay carbon dioxide (CO2) Transportation and Storage (T&S) Project, which plays a vital role in supporting the UK’s net zero ambitions across north Wales and the north west of England.
+The Point of Ayr (PoA) Terminal is a key strategic site within the Liverpool Bay Carbon Dioxide (CO₂) Transportation and Storage (T&S) Project, which plays a vital role in supporting the UK’s net zero ambitions across north Wales and the north west of England..

-• the Cable Route Foreshore Works, which involves laying a combined new electric and fibre-optic cable along the existing pipeline between the PoA Terminal and the Mean Low Water Spring (MLWS) line; and
+• the PoA Cable Route Foreshore Works, which involves laying a combined new electric and fibre-optic cable between the PoA Terminal and the New Douglas Offshore CCS Platform; and

-• the Decommissioning and Site Preparation Works, which follow the cessation of oil and gas production, and focus on preparing the PoA Terminal and surrounding Colliery area for future CO₂ transportation and storage operations.
+• the PoA Decommissioning and Site Preparation Works, which follows the cessation of oil and gas production (COP), and focuses on preparing the PoA Terminal and surrounding Colliery area for future CO₂ transportation and storage operations.

 These developments will enable PoA to carry out a key role in safely transporting CO₂ for safe storage in the depleted gas fields beneath Liverpool Bay.

-The PoA Cable Route Foreshore Works Proposed Development is seeking re-authorisation for part of the same cable installation works already consented in May 2024 under application reference number: FUL/000246/23, but on a new alignment of the electrical and fibre-optic cable that is approximately 250m further east along Talacre Beach.
-The Planning Application for the Proposed Development was submitted in August 2025 to Flintshire County Council (FCC), following a period of statutory pre-application consultation from 16 June-14 July 2025.
+The PoA Cable Route Foreshore Works Proposed Development sought re-authorisation for part of the same cable installation works already consented in May 2024 under application reference number: FUL/000246/23.
+The revised application sought authorisation for a new alignment of the electrical and fibre-optic cable that is approximately 250m further east along Talacre Beach.
+The planning application for the Proposed Development was submitted in August 2025 to Flintshire County Council (FCC), following a period of statutory Pre-Application Consultation (PAC) from 16 June to 14 July 2025.

-Following the cessation of oil and gas production (COP) at Liverpool Bay facilities in December 2024, we are now decommissioning and repurposing the existing infrastructure at the PoA Terminal to facilitate its integration into the Liverpool Bay T&S infrastructure.
+Following the COP at Eni UK’s facilities in Liverpool Bay in December 2024, we are now decommissioning and repurposing the existing infrastructure at the PoA Terminal to facilitate its integration into the Liverpool Bay T&S infrastructure.

-Decommissioning and site preparation works at the PoA Terminal and surrounding colliery area began in September 2025, with planning consent for this works granted by FCC in May 2024 under the Town and Country Planning Act (TCPA) 1990 (as amended).
-These works will play a crucial role in preparing the PoA Terminal for future carbon transportation and storage operations and ensuring it is ready for the equipment to transport and store CO₂ offshore.
+Decommissioning and Site Preparation Works at the PoA Terminal and surrounding Colliery area began in September 2025, with planning consent for this work granted by FCC in May 2024 under the Town and Country Planning Act (TCPA) 1990 (as amended).
+These works will play a crucial role in preparing the PoA Terminal for future carbon transportation and storage operations and ensure it is ready for the equipment to transport and store CO₂ offshore.
+The construction phase, including the preparation for installing new equipment, will begin in early 2026 by the main contractor, Saipem.

 Find out more about the work going on at PoA: